castorini/anserini/README.md

 ### Twitter (Near) Real-Time Search

+To get access to the Twitter public stream, you need a developer account to obtain OAuth credentials.
+After creating an account on the Twitter developer site, you can obtain these credentials by [creating an "application"](https://dev.twitter.com/apps/new).
+After you've created an application, create an access token by clicking on the button "Create my access token".

-In order to run the Twitter (near) real-time search demo, you must save your Twitter API OAuth credentials in a file named `twitter4j.properties` in your current working directory.
+To to run the Twitter (near) real-time search demo, you must save your Twitter API OAuth credentials in a file named `twitter4j.properties` in your current working directory.
 See [this page](http://twitter4j.org/en/configuration.html) for more information about Twitter4j configurations.
 The file should contain the following (replace the `**********` instances with your information):

 ```
 oauth.consumerKey=**********